9bany/learn/bridge/readme.md

     - End up with a 2x2 scenario: WindowsPTS, UnixPTS, WindowsCTS, UnixCTS
     - Bridge pattern avoids the entity explosuion
 # Summary
-- Decouple abstaction from implementation.
+- Decouple abstraction from implementation.
 - Both can exist as hierarchies.
-- A strongger from of encapsulation.
+- A stronger form of encapsulation.